 After you have clicked on the OK button, the computations start and the results are displayed on a new Excel sheet.

 Interpreting the results of a Multiple Factor Analysis

 The first set of results corresponds to the descriptive statistics of the various variables.
 The statistics that correspond to the variables of the supplementary tables are displayed in blue color.

-Afterwards, separate analyses are run on each table.
+Afterward, separate analyses are run on each table.
 If the table includes quantitative variables, the analysis that is performed is a PCA (Principal Component Analysis).
 For tables with qualitative variables, an MCA (Multiple Correspondence Analysis) is performed.
 So in our case, an MCA is run, followed by 5 PCAs.
-The results of these preliminary analyses are then used in the final analysis, the second phase of the Multiple Factor Analysis, which is in fact a weighted PCA (the weights are set on the columns).
+The results of these preliminary analyses are then used in the final analysis, the second phase of the Multiple Factor Analysis, which is, in fact, a weighted PCA (the weights are set on the columns).
 The results of the MFA start with the analysis of the eigenvalues of the weighted PCA.